petersenpeter/CellExplorer/docs/interface/neuroscope2-description.md

 + `Group data`: Allows for filtering cells by group tags
 + `Color groups`: Group cells by a cell metric (e.g. putative cell type, monosynaptic effect, brain regions or other labels)
 + `Sorting`: Cell metric used for vertical sorting units when plotting them below the ephys traces.
-+ `Filter`: Text filter applied to charactor fields in cell metrics to filter cells by.
++ `Filter`: Text filter applied to character fields in cell metrics to filter cells by.

 ### Putative cell types
 Filter cells by putative cell type labels.